This post will strengthen the team of staff contributing to the study of Physical Education (HND, undergraduate, postgraduate and research).

 *Take steps to ensure and enhance personal health, safety and well being and that of other staff and students.

 *Carry out these duties in a manner that promotes equality of opportunity and supports diversity and inclusion, and takes into account the University's commitment to environmentally sustainable ways of working.

 - Person specification

 Please provide evidence of how you meet each of the essential criteria.

-2. Significant teaching experience in physical education with a specialism in dance and gymnastics (schools/HE).
+2. Significant teaching experience in physical education with a specialism in dance and/or gymnastics (schools/HE).

 3. Understanding of effective pedagogy and practice in teaching PE/Dance.

-4. Expertise within theoretical and practical areas in Physical Education, specifically dance and gymnastics.
+4. Expertise within specific theoretical and practical aspects of Physical Education, including dance and/or gymnastics.

 5. Knowledge of appropriate research in physical education and/or dance.

 6. Ability to communicate confidently and clearly with a wide range of people, both orally and in writing.